pantheon-systems/documentation/source/content/guides/git/05-undo-commits.md

 ## Reset Dev Environment to Live

 You can reset your Dev environment history to match the current state of your Live environment using [Terminus](/terminus).
 The method in this section is destructive and should be used with caution.
-It does not clone the Live environment's database or files down to Dev, however, it does reset the Dev environment's codebase.
+It does not clone the Live environment's database or files down to Dev.
+However, it does reset the Dev environment's codebase.

 1. Identify the most recent commit deployed to Live.